Have you been involved in a no-fault road accident? If you need help making a claim against an insurer, our CTP claims lawyers can help.

 This is because as part of the CTP claims process you will be required to attend a medical to have your injuries assessed.

-We have specialist car accident compensation lawyers and medical centres throughout every state.
+We have specialist CTP lawyers and medical centres throughout every state.

 So, no matter where your accident took place, we will help you get the compensation you deserve.